Beard combs. Yes, they’re a real thing, and yes, they are good for your beard. There are many different kinds, sizes, shapes, and prices.

 There is a big debate on which comb is better, the wooden, metal, plastic, bone or horn.
 I’ve asked some friends what they prefer and most of them are partial to the wooden comb but, the bone or horn ones are also popular.

-The combs also hold small amounts of oil, so if your out and about with your comb you’ll also get a little bit of that oil that you put on earlier, leaving your beard smelling and looking great!
+The combs also hold small amounts of oil, because of your previous combing after applying beard oil on your beard, leaving your beard smelling and looking great!
 The plastic and metal combs are good too, but they can pull out your precious hairs out.